sslab-gatech/shfllock/README.md

 - AFL: Please follow the README.md in the `benchmarks/fuzzing` directory

-- Nanobenchmark: Please refer to the `benchmarks/kernel-syncstress`.
+- Nano-benchmark: Please refer to the `benchmarks/kernel-syncstress`.

 ### Userspace Benchmark